AntoineZen/SEBC/optimizations.rst

 :F MCKP: The proposed prediction algorithm.
 :Oracle F MCKP: This is not a real algorithm.
 This solution knows is advance the future use of each files and follow the best possible solution, that has been pre-calculated by knowing the file-traces.

 For each file trace and for each algorithm, the access time has been measured.
-The result of this measurement is shown in :numref:`_comp_opt_by_prediction_access_time`.
+The result of this measurement is shown in :numref:`comp_opt_by_prediction_access_time`.

 .. _comp_opt_by_prediction_access_time:
 .. figure:: figures/Comp_ot_by_prediction_-_Access_times_.png
+	:scale: 35%

 	File trace used to test the compression prediction algorithms